 At this stage, let us first consider $\Omega_{\text{eff}}$ in \eqref{A13}, at finite temperature and density in a rotating system.
 To explore the interplay between the chemical potential and the rotation of the system on the formation inhomogeneous phase, we first look at the solution of gap equations for various fixed $\Omega$.
-In Fig. \ref{phaseTMu}, the $T - \mu$ phase diagram of a hot rotating two-flavor NJL model is plotted for $\Omega = 0, 50, 150$ \text{MeV}.
-In these plots, the solid blue line denote the first order transition and the dashed blue line the second order transition.
-Moreover, the red bullet in these figures denote the location of critical point in the phase plane.
+In Fig. \ref{phaseTMu}, the $T - \mu$ phase diagram of a hot-rotating two-flavor NJL model is plotted for $\Omega = 0, 50, 150$ \text{MeV}.
+In these plots, the solid blue line denotes the first-order transition, and the dashed blue line the second-order transition.
+Moreover, the red bullet in these figures denotes the location of the critical point in the phase plane.
 To find the former we perform a Ginzburg-Landau (GL) analysis and expand the thermodynamic potential $\Omega_{\text{eff}}$ in \eqref{A13} in terms of the order parameter $M = m e^{i q z}$ and its gradient as $\Omega_{\text{eff}} (T , \mu, \Omega; M) = \Omega_{\text{eff}} (T , \mu, \Omega; 0) + \alpha_{2} (T , \mu, \Omega) |M|^{2} + \alpha_{4,0} (T , \mu, \Omega) |M|^{4} + \alpha_{4,2} (T , \mu, \Omega) |\nabla M|^{2} + \cdots$ \cite{Nickel:2009ke,Nickel:2009wj}.
-For the particular case of DCDW this approach is equivalent to the expansion of $\Omega_{\text{eff}}$ in terms of constituent mass m and the wave vector q.
-According to the GL analysis the CP is given as the simultaneous solution of $\alpha_{2} = \alpha_{4,0} = 0$ \footnote{Let us note that, in the Ginzburg-Landau analysis of inhomogeneous phase of quark matter, due to the non-vanishing gradient of order parameter, it is possible to define the Lifshitz point (LP) by $\alpha_{2} = \alpha_{4,2} = 0$.
-It is argued in \cite{Nickel:2009ke,Nickel:2009wj}, LP and CP coincide in the conventional NJL model with scalar and pseudoscalar channels.
+For the particular case of DCDW, this approach is equivalent to the expansion of $\Omega_{\text{eff}}$ in terms of constituent mass $m$ and the wave vector $q$.
+According to the GL analysis the CP is given as the simultaneous solution of $\alpha_{2} = \alpha_{4,0} = 0$ \footnote{Let us note that, in the Ginzburg-Landau analysis of inhomogeneous phase of quark matter, due to the nonvanishing gradient of order parameter, it is possible to define the Lifshitz point (LP) by $\alpha_{2} = \alpha_{4,2} = 0$.
+It is argued in \cite{Nickel:2009ke,Nickel:2009wj}, that LP and CP coincide in the conventional NJL model with scalar and pseudoscalar channels.
 However, in this paper, for a system of rotating quark matter, we only examined the location of CP and skipped the relation between the LP and the CP in this system.}.